TNO/pyastbuilder/README.md

 Many specific or generic parsers exist, however the reason for developing `pyastbuilder` is that often the parsing is considered a streaming, dynamic process in which several hooks exist to which one can attach ones own code, as opposed to the generation of a static, abstract syntax tree of the electronic "document", with an API for its access for post-parsed processing.

+The heavy lifting about the actual parsing is left to [pyparsing](http://pyparsing.wikispaces.com/), which is included and extensively used.

 ## Documentation
 ### Documentation principle
 We follow our following